e-c-k-e-r/vall-e/docs/models.md

 While embeddings *can* be tied to the output head, testing showed that the model ***really*** does not like to do this, although my implementation could very well be flawed.

 With attention-based transformers, most embeddings can serve as a token itself and have the attention mechanism attend to it.
 Theoretically, there should be little to no functional differences between "tokenizing" an embedding, and summing a modifying embedding, but experimentation is needed for this assertion.
+* EnCodec seems to function perfectly fine with summing and without, but other codecs such as Descript-Audio-Codec might absolutely require summing.

+Other solutions such as TorToiSe makes use of additional embeddings/classifiers for each portion of the sequence as well.

 ### Classifiers